Legoota/JavaGraph/README.md

 ###### TBA:
 * DHCP Server
-* IP class
-* Machine class (IP, logs, auth with ENUM) extending Sommet
+* Customize Machine class with:logs, auth with ENUM & more
 * Routing

 ###### Working: